Maxeuh/AIge-of-Networks/README.md

 ## Introduction

-The goal of this project is to create a real-time strategy game (RTS) using artificial intelligence (AI) techniques.
-The game is based on Age of Empires II.
+The goal of this project is to make our previous project, [AIge of EmpAIres](https://github.com/Maxeuh/AIge-of-EmpAIres), work on a network.
+This will allow us to play the game on different computers, and to have a better understanding of how networks work.

 ## Installation